HTC Evo 4G: Processor and memory

 The EVO is powered by the Qualcomm QSD8650 chipset that contains a Snapdragon Scorpion microprocessor clocked at 1 GHz and an embedded Adreno 200 graphics chip capable of up to 22 million triangles per second.

-It features 512 MB of eDRAM, which allows for a smoother experience with Android OS, applications, and the HTC Sense user interface.
-The device also features 1 GB of built-in ROM that is mainly used for the system software.
+It features 512 MB of eDRAM and also features 1 GB of built-in ROM that is mainly used for the system software.

 Cameras

 The EVO features a rear-facing backside illumination 8-megapixel camera capable of recording videos in 720p at 30 frames per second and dual photoflash, which helps to illuminate objects in low-light conditions.
-In addition, the EVO has a 1.3-megapixel camera on front of the device designed for use with video calling and for taking portrait images, although it can also be used in other applications.
+In addition, the front-facing camera array has a 1.3-megapixel sensor in front of the device designed for use with video calling and for taking portrait images, although it can also be used in other applications.
 The front facing camera does not work on any versions of Android higher than 2.3.7 Gingerbread.

 Storage

-Like many other Android mobile devices, the HTC EVO 4G features a microSD slot in addition to the built-in ROM that allows for user-expandable storage.
+The HTC EVO 4G features a microSD slot in addition to the built-in ROM that allows for user-expandable storage.
 The device supports microSD cards of sizes up to 32 GB.
 With Android version 2.2+ (Froyo) available as an over-the-air upgrade, the OS supports applications that permit themselves to be installed on the SD card.

 The device comes pre-installed with an 8 GB microSDHC card of Class 2 or 4.

 Audio and output

-The rear of the EVO sports a speaker that is used for most applications like music, applications, and such as the main speaker.
+The rear of the EVO has a speaker that is used for most applications, this is the main speaker.
 A loudspeaker that serves as an earpiece is located above the screen.
-The microphone is featured on the bottom of the phone and is used for phone calls and voice-commands, although it can also be used in many other third-party applications.
+The microphone is featured on the bottom of the phone and is usually used for phone calls and voice-commands, although it can also be used in many other third-party applications.
 The unit has an HDMI-out (type D, micro connector) port, which allows sending content to an HD television set.
 The Sprint Mobile Hotspot application allows sharing the device's mobile broadband with up to eight devices.

 Smartphone connectivity

-The EVO features a CDMA cellular radio that supports 3G EVDO, Revisions 0, A, and the yet-undeployed B allowing faster download and upload speeds, greater power efficiency; and WiMAX, a protocol known as 802.16e, featuring speeds of up to 10 Mbit/s on the downlink and 1.5 Mbit/s on the uplink.
-The device is marketed as a 4G phone, WiMAX is considered to be a 4G technology based on 4G standards recently set by ITU-R. 4G for this device does not work on Android versions above 2.3.7 Gingerbread.
+The EVO features a CDMA cellular radio that supports 3G EVDO, Revisions 0, A and (the yet-undeployed) B allowing faster download and upload speeds, greater power efficiency; and WiMAX, a protocol known as 802.16e, featuring speeds of up to 10 Mbit/s on the downlink and 1.5 Mbit/s on the uplink.
+The device is marketed as a 4G phone, WiMAX is considered to be a 4G technology based on 4G standards set by ITU-R. 4G for this device does not work on Android versions above 2.3.7 Gingerbread.